eunomia-bpf/eunomia.dev/docs/blogs/ebpf-security.md

 ## Other possible solutions

-Some research or discussions about how to improve the security of eBPF.
+Here are also some research or discussions about how to improve the security of eBPF.
 Existing works can be roughly divided into three categories: virtualization, Software Fault Isolation (SFI), and formal methods.
+Use a sandbox like WebAssembly to deploy eBPF programs or run eBPF programs in userspace is also a possible solution.

 - MOAT: Towards Safe BPF Kernel Extension (Isolation)